 THINGS TO KEEP IN MIND:

 There is no doubt that the whole process of soundproofing a basement ceiling is pretty easy.
 However, there are a few things that you would need to always keep in mind before you go any further.
 First, make sure that you take off the light fixtures, ceiling fans or anything that you have stuck on the ceiling.
 These will become an obstacle and will make the process of soundproofing your basement ceiling a bit harder.
 So make sure to get them off.
 If you are looking to learn more about soundproofing then go and check out our other articles.
 If you feel like I am missing out on something then do let me know what you want me to write about next.
-We hope that this article about soundproofing your basement ceiling was helpful to you.
+I hope that this article about soundproofing your basement ceiling was helpful to you.